TRON: Greetings, Programs

 Bubblicious Ad by Lisberger Studios, 1978

 The 30-minute long Animalympics: Winter Games airs on NBC in December of 1979, accompanying their Winter Games coverage.
 That same month, the Soviet Union’s 40th Army invades Afghanistan.
 President Jimmy Carter declares a U.S. boycott against the USSR and withdraws U.S. participation in the games in Moscow, NBC cancels the majority of its coverage of the event, and the summer animated special is subsequently canned by the company.
-Since Lisberger had originally envisioned the Animal Olympics project to end up a feature-length film, he repackages both specials into a feature-length presentation and Animalympics is screened in theatres in the summer of 1980.
+Since Lisberger had originally envisioned the Animal Olympics project to end up a feature-length film, he repackages both specials into a feature-length presentation and Animalympics is screened in overseas theatres in the summer of 1980.
+It later becomes a staple on cable channels like HBO and Showtime.

 Conceptualizing Tron